vespoli/skeleton/README.md

 ## What is it

 Scaffold to quickly stand up new front end projects.
 Can be used for either traditional multi-page, static output type projects or your latest greatest single page application.
-[Original skeleton](https://github.com/navigationarts/skeleton).

 ## Changes from v1: